fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+### Popular

+> What is the traditional process for developing information systems?

+> Why is the traditional process for developing information systems broken?

+> the traditional process for developing information systems is complex, how do we fix it?

+> What is a fullstack developer?

+> What responsibilities does a fullstack developer have?

+> What is most important for a fullstack developer?

+> How do I become a great fullstack developer?

+> What tools do fullstack developer need to know about?

+> How do I make a good odesk profile?

+> what are employers looking for in a odesk developer?

+> What is SQL?

+> What is the difference between Sequel programming language and Structured query language?

+> Should I learn the Sequel programming language?

+### Comments

 > Will there be any future with complex coding with react and the front end or is the only hope with backend or maybe programming for mobile apps?

 > Can you talk about the advantages of Docker and what is Kubernetes and why you would use it?
 You’re the man 😎

 > Hi man good content again.
 Can you give us insight about ORM and raw SQL backend.
 What are your professional experience about this matter.
 Thank you much for quality content.

+### Misc

 > As a software developer/engineer, what technologies do you feel are a waste of time learning?
 Why?